Topological zero-modes of the spectral localizer of trivial metals: Benchmarks

 With the above analysis, we have learned how to distinguish a Weyl semimetal from a trivial metal using the localizer.
 In 1D the Weyl and a parabolic dispersion differ in the degeneracy of the localizer spectrum.
 In 3D the spectral differences between the trivial and topological metal show both in degeneracy and energetics of the low lying states.
-These properties of the localizer are tied to those of a Dirac Hamiltonian with a varying mass.
-More generally, the low-lying spectrum of the localizer links the obstructions to write maximally localized wave-functions for metals and topological insulators.
+These properties of the localizer are tied to those of the Dirac Hamiltonian with a varying mass.

-\paragraph{Spectral localizer of 1D chiral Luttinger liquids}
+\subsection{Spectral localizer of 1D chiral Luttinger liquids}

 To finish, we rephrase a known result for the localizer of a Chern insulator using our Dirac picture.
 This will allow us to conjecture how many-body fractional quantum Hall edges might emerge in the spectrum of the localizer, which remains an open problem~\cite{cerjan_local_2022}.